Urocanic acid: Function

-Urocanic acid was detected in animal sweat and skin where, among other possible functions, it acts as an endogenous sunscreen or photoprotectant against UVB-induced DNA damage.
+Among other functions, urocanic acid acts as an endogenous sunscreen or photoprotectant against UVB-induced DNA damage.
+However, some studies have questioned this.

 Urocanic acid is found predominantly in the stratum corneum of the skin and it is likely that most of it is derived from filaggrin catabolism (a histidine-rich protein).
-When exposed to UVB irradiation, trans-urocanic acid is converted in vitro and in vivo to the cis isomer.
+When exposed to UVB irradiation, trans-urocanic acid is converted in vitro and in vivo to cis-urocanic acid (cis-UCA).
 The cis form is known to activate regulatory T cells.
+Measuring cis-UCA provides a sensitive means at sub-erythemal doses to detect UVB, and so offers a potential method to assess the UVR protection provided by suncreams.

 Some studies attribute filaggrin an important role in keeping the skin surface slightly acidic, through a breaking down mechanism to form histidine and subsequently trans-urocanic acid, however others have shown that the filaggrin–histidine–urocanic acid cascade is not essential for skin acidification.